 Symptoms of Sacroiliac Joint Dysfunction

-The symptoms of sacroiliac joint dysfunction often resemble other conditions, which is why you need to get a firm diagnosis from your New Jersey pain management doctor.
-A herniated disc in your lumbar spine, a pinched nerve or arthritis can lead to similar symptoms, such as:
+The symptoms of sacroiliac joint dysfunction often resemble other conditions, which is why you need to get a firm diagnosis from your New Jersey pain-relieving doctor.
+A herniated disc in your lumbar spine, a pinched nerve, or arthritis can lead to similar symptoms, such as:

 - Stiffness.
-The range of motion in your hips and lower back may be reduced, keeping you from the activity that led to the condition.
+Stiffness can reduce the range of motion in your hips and lower back by keeping you from the activity that led to the condition.

 The Cause of Sacroiliac Joint Dysfunction

-Sacroiliac joint dysfunction can be caused by trauma from a fall, sports injury or car accident.
-It can also be caused by abnormal movements of the sacroiliac joint, such as hyperextending the joint because of loose ligaments.
+Sacroiliac joint dysfunction can result from a fall, sports injury, or car accident.
+It can also occur due to abnormal movements of the sacroiliac joint, such as hyperextending because of loose ligaments.
 Degenerative joint diseases such as arthritis can lead to deterioration of the sacroiliac joints.